kixelated/tf2.pug.na-irc-bot/README.md

 Installation
 ------------

-This bot requires Ruby 1.9.0+, which is probably not the installed version on your system.
-In addition, sqlite3 needs to be installed:

-    apt-get install sqlite3
+This bot requires Ruby 1.9.0+ (1.9.2 is recommended) and sqlite3.
+Please check your ruby version with the -v flag, as 1.8.7 is the typical installation.

-In addition, the bot requires the bundler gem, which can be installed with:
+The bot requires the bundler gem, which will then handle any remaining gems/dependencies.
+It can be installed with:

     gem install bundler